Kycklingris/portfolio/index.md

 	read-more="/projects/ecocide"
 	content=
 "
 Ecocide is a first person ability/grab and throw based defensive action game.
-It was my third game project at Futuregames.
+It was my third group game project at Futuregames.
 - Working with **C++** in **Unreal Engine 5**
 - Ragdoll System
 - Windblast Ability